1Revenger1/Dell-M4700-MacOS-Resources/README.md

 | Trackpad  | Alphs Dual Point - V3 Rushmore  |

 ## Graphics
 I was able to get my iGPU enabled , which is normally disabled when an AMD gpu is inserted.

+1. Download the exe to update the BIOS from Dell's website
+2. Extract bios with binwalker
+ `binwalk -e whatever.exe`
+3. Use pfsextractor on the uncompressed output
-TODO: add steps to enable iGPU
+4. TODO: Add more steps to use rom from exe

 ## Kexts
 You can get more information about these by clicking on the links, which leads to their respective github repo.